General debate of the seventy-first session of the United Nations General Assembly: Closing remarks

-The Deputy Secretary General spoke on behalf of Ban-ki Moon, who was in Bogota to celebrate the signing of a final peace deal between the government and FARC.
+The Deputy Secretary General spoke on behalf of Ban-ki Moon, who was in Bogotá to celebrate the signing of a final peace deal between the government and FARC.
 He offered thanks to the delegation in describing the situation in the world from different perspectives.
 He also commended the work for preparing such a debate as the UN is the place to "take the temperature in the world" and there is a "pretty high temperature" but he saw hope because of member delegations sticking to the ideals of the UN Charter with regards to peace and security, development or human rights.
 "If we can be skillful and diligent, we can find international formulas are in the national interest of member states so as to cross the line between national and international.
 The Secretary General and I have appreciated the national goals and an historic achievement towards laying the foundations for international development.
 This is a remarkable chance to follow for member states of the world."
 With especially strong emphasis on climate change, there was a need to shift course for future generations of the planet.
 Further, the meeting on refugees and migration coloured the General Debate and the solidarity expressed with such people was to mobilise "around the xenophobia sometimes seen in the world [instead there was a] need to see the advantages of people moving even though there are challenges.
-In regards to the Syrian civil war, there is a need to move to stop the "horrific fighting and also the need to do the work the UN wants to do when the fighting subsides and then a chance to start a political process, which today looks pretty somber but we cannot loose the sight of it to stop the war."
+In regards to the Syrian civil war, there is a need to move to stop the "horrific fighting and also the need to do the work the UN wants to do when the fighting subsides and then a chance to start a political process, which today looks pretty somber but we cannot lose the sight of it to stop the war."
 He commended the efforts of the UNGA and UNSC to "sustain peace and to prevent and reduce violence as well as post-conflict work."
-As a final point, he said: "Mr. President, to express on behalf of the Secretary General on his statement of his 10 year term, I've done half the time and understand the pressures thereof, especially on climate change.
+As a final point, he said: "Mr. President, to express on behalf of the Secretary General on his statement of his 10-year term, I've done half the time and understand the pressures thereof, especially on climate change.
 Thank you again for giving me the opportunity, Mr. President, to present the concluding remarks.